 Why Does My Throat Hurt After Running?

-Running is one of the most common and effective form of exercising.
-When you run, you activate most of your muscles and cardio vascular organs.
+Running is one of the most common and effective forms of exercising.
+When you run, you activate most of your muscles and cardiovascular organs.

 Unfortunately, there are several interesting yet disturbing conditions that you may experience as you make your run.